 Data Science for Social Impact Summer Experience

 The Data Science for Social Impact (DSSI) Summer Experience is an 8-week paid research program for undergraduate students who are passionate about pursuing research and data science to make a positive social impact.
-The summer includes intensive coursework and applied research training, where students work in teams on social impact data science research projects covering topics such as climate, health, policy, human rights, and financial inclusion.
-At DSSI, students hone their data science skills in research methods and teamwork, while learning how to engage with real-world data science problems.
+The summer includes intensive coursework and applied research training, where students work in teams on data science research projects covering topics such as climate, health, policy, human rights, and financial inclusion.
+Students hone their data science skills in research methods and teamwork, while learning how to engage with real-world data science problems.

 Partner Institutions